SpoonLabs/astor/docs/getting-starting.md

 ```

 Each variant folder contains the files that Astor has analyzed (and eventually modified).
-Additionally, it contains a file called 'Patch.xml' that summarized all changes done in the variant.
+Additionally, it contains a file called `patch.diff` that summarized all changes done in the variant.
 The summary of the execution is also printed on the screen at the end of the execution.
 If there is at least one solution, it prints “Solution found” and then it lists the program variants that are solution i.e., they fixed versions of the program.
 Then, if you go to the folder to each of those variants, the file patch appears, which summarizes the changes done for repairing the bug.
-In other words, the file `patch.xml` is only present if the variant is a valid solution (fixes the failing test and no regression).
+In other words, the file `patch.diff` is only present if the variant is a valid solution (fixes the failing test and no regression).
 If Astor does not find any solution in the execution, it prints at the screen something like “Not solution found”.

 Moreover, Astor saves the patched version of the program on disk.
 The Astor's output is located in folder "./output_astor".
 You can change it through command line argument '-out'.
-There Astor writes a JSON file which summarizes the information of each patch found (location, code modified, etc.) and some statistics.
+There Astor writes a JSON file ('astor_output.json') which summarizes the information of each patch found (location, code modified, etc.) and some statistics.
 Inside the folder "/src/" Astor stores the source code of the solutions that it found.

 Folder “default” contains the original program, without any modification.
 It's a sanity check, it’s the output of spoon without applying any processor over the spoon model of the application under repair.

 Each folder "variant-x" is a valid solution to the repair problem (passes all tests).
+The "x" corresponds to the id (unique identifier) assigned to a variant.
 There is an command line argument `saveall` that allows you to save all variants that Astor generates, even they are not solution.

 ## jKali